DesignMuseumGent/adlib-to-LIDO/README.txt

 TODO:
-- reconciliate PID's from thesaurus to parse in LIDO xml.
+- reconciliate PID's from thesaurus to parse in LIDO xml. > via lref?
+For loop?
+Xpath / python?

+- fix priref issue. not parsing.